tillbiskup/trepr/docs/trepr/recording.rst

 * How to properly record data

-  * laser power and polarisation
+  * laser settings: power, wavelength, repetition rate, and polarisation

-  * recorder sensitivity
+  * amplifier gain and digitiser sensitivity

-  * magnetic field range and field step size
+  * magnetic field range and resolution

   * length and resolution of time traces